MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 [DeepSeek-R1: Incentivizing Reasoning Capability in LLMs via Reinforcement Learning \[Guo, et al. 2025\]](https://arxiv.org/abs/2501.12948) was the first of its kind to really lay out their RL stack for LLM post-training in more detail.

-It turns out, RL is very important for DeepSeek's state of the art LLMs:
+It turns out, RL is very important for DeepSeek's state-of-the-art LLMs:
 <center>
 <img src="./img/deepseek-r1_AIME_over_steps.png" style="width: auto; height: 375px"/>
 </center>